 We all hope that the masonry in our home will never need repair.
 But eventually, it does.
 Even brick will succumb to aging, and once they show their age, they need help.

 Although bulges rarely threaten the integrity of the building, the trouble is usually confined to the immediate area, which will need to be addressed in time.
-The job of eliminating bulges are best left to the professional.
+The job of eliminating bulges is best left to the professional.

-Cracking may be caused by settling of the soil below the wall.
+Cracking may be caused by the settling of the soil below the wall.
 The building may have been constructed on land that was not compacted enough to accommodate the structure.
-Or the soil may have shifted due to ground water or other causes and carried one part of the wall with it.
-Other causes of cracks are rotted ledger(horizontal beam) over the window, cycles of freezing and thawing, impacts such as from a car.
-Masonry walls will tolerate a fair amount movement without posing the danger of collapse or of sections falling out.
+Or the soil may have shifted due to groundwater or other causes and carried one part of the wall with it.
+Other causes of cracks are rotted ledger(horizontal beam) over the window, cycles of freezing and thawing, and impacts such as from a car.
+Masonry walls will tolerate a fair amount of movement without posing the danger of collapse or of sections falling out.
 It takes a lot of movement to cause collapse, but if you are concerned with such issues, call a masonry contractor or engineer for an inspection.

 It's important to learn whether a crack has opened to it extreme, indicating that the source of the problem has stopped, or is still opening more, or going through a cycle of opening and closing.
 Test to see if the crack is stable by filling it with plaster.
 If there is any movement, the crack will reappear in the brittle plaster.
 Watch for several months, and check every few weeks; the crack may open and close.

 If the crack continues to open, even a small fraction of an inch over several months. the structural problem must be resolved before the wall suffers increased damage.
 Consult a professional.